Generic selectors

 The list is quite extensive but none of these are ever attributed to the Holy Spirit.
 Most important, there is no scriptural claim that the Holy Spirit was ever created.
 It has always existed, unlike the angels and demons, because its existence is concurrent with that of God the Father and Jesus Christ.
 However, if the Holy Spirit is equivalent to God the Father and Jesus Christ as proposed in Trinitarianism, it is remarkable indeed that the Bible never mentions it having the capabilities or attributes common to all other living beings, much less those of the Elohim Godhead.
 The more rational explanation, as well as being the true biblical teaching, is that it is simply the power of God.

-While God influences a person with the Holy Spirit, it is vastly different from both the purpose and impact of a demon.
+While God influences a person by the Holy Spirit, it is vastly different from both the purpose and impact of a demon.

-MATTHEW 8:16 Now when evening had come, they brought to Him many possessed with demons ….
+MATTHEW 8:16 When evening had come, they brought to Him many who were demon-possessed. …

 Demons possess people.
-The phrase “possessed with demons” is the single Greek word daimonizomai that means to be exercised by, or under the power of, a demon.
+The phrase “demon-possessed” is the single Greek word daimonizomai that means to be exercised by, or under the power of, a demon.
 As powerful living beings, demons can literally overpower and control those that they influence or possess.
 They are capable of supplanting an individual’s thoughts and completely subjugating a person.
-Notice the examples in Luke 8:29, Luke 9:42, And Acts 19:13-16.
+Notice the examples in Luke 8:29, Luke 9:42, and Acts 19:13-16.

 Contrasting demons with the Holy Spirit, it becomes clear that the Holy Spirit is quite different, both in purpose and impact: